Rusty Russell

 Rusty Russell is an Australian free software programmer and advocate, known for his work on the Linux kernel's networking subsystem and the Filesystem Hierarchy Standard.

 Software development

 Russell wrote the packet filtering systems ipchains and netfilter/iptables in the Linux operating system kernel.
 Linus Torvalds referred to him as one of his "top deputies" in 2003.
 In 2002, Russell announced the creation of the Trivial Patch Monkey, an email address for kernel hackers to submit trivial patches such as spelling errors, one-liners, documentation tweaks and other minor amendments to the code base.
 Adrian Bunk took over the role in 2005.

 In 2006 Russell started work as the major developer of the "lguest" virtualisation system in the Linux Kernel.
 In October 2009, he was officially given a SAMBA Team T-shirt welcoming him to the Samba Team.
 In 2014 he started pettycoin, a cryptocurrency project.

-Rusty Russell authored the majority part of Bitcoin's Lightning Network protocol specification.
+Russell authored the majority part of Bitcoin's Lightning Network protocol specification.